mircealungu/mircea/notes/Removing-Import-Duplications.md

 # Removing Import Duplications

 Programmers, par excellence have to automate repetitive tasks.
-Programming languages are supposed to be good at this.
+Programming languages are good at supporting this.
+When a programmer, because the language does not help him, has to write the same code over and over again, we call that *boilerplate code*, and we don't appreciate it.

-However, in the languages that I have used until now, there is one boring task that one has to do over and over again.
-At the top of every file she has to import often the same elements over and over again.
+In all the languages that I have used until now, there is one kind of boilerplate code that happens at the top of every file in the import statements, that nobody has found a good solution, as far as I can tell.
+It has to do with the import statements.

 Take for example React projects.
-In my experience, in every component one has to import the `useState` and `useEffect` functions from the `react` package.
-In the UI of [zeeguu](../projects/zeeguu.md), one of my research projects, `useState` is imported in 75 different React components as of 2023 February:
+In my experience, in every non-trivial component in React, one has to import the `useState` and `useEffect` functions from the `react` package.
+In the UI of [zeeguu](../projects/zeeguu.md), one of my research projects, `useState` is imported in 75 different React components as of 2023 February, as the result of running the corresponding grep command shows:

 ![](../docs/assets/use_state_imports.png)